 Natural Diet

 Large captive snakes will primarily eat rats.
-Rats are a good-sized food that your snake can easily digest and they contain all of the nutrients your snake requires to stay healthy.
-There is no need to dust this food, and like mice, you can purchase rats frozen so they are easy to find and store.
+Rats are a good-sized food that your snake can easily digest, and they contain all the nutrients your snake requires to stay healthy.
+Like mice, you can purchase rats frozen, so they are easy to find and store.
 Plus, there is much less risk of accidentally transmitting bacteria or parasites to your snake if you choose captive-bred rats.
+Also, as with mice, you should not feed wild-caught rats to your snake.

 Final Thoughts

-In the wild, snakes are opportunistic feeders that will eat just about anything they can fit their heads around.
-In fact, snakes have the amazing ability to open their mouths 150-degrees to fit in food larger than their bodies.
-Smaller snakes will stick to primarily insects and worms, but as the species gets larger, the food it eats does, too.
+In the wild, snakes are opportunistic feeders that will eat just about anything that they can fit their heads around.
+In fact, snakes have the amazing ability to open their mouths 150 degrees to fit in food larger than their bodies.
+Small snakes will stick to primarily insects and worms, but as the species gets larger, the food that it eats does too.
 Some of the bigger snakes can consume large animals like deer, but they primarily stick to smaller prey like rabbits, squirrels, and rats.
 We recommend using only commercially purchased captive-bred insects, mice, and rats for your snake to promote optimal health.